Understanding Legal Knowledge Management

 Increases Profit Through Optimised Fixed-Fee Cases

 Legal knowledge management increases profitability by streamlining internal workflow, especially in the case of fixed fee cases.
 Knowledge management software is particularly beneficial for fixed fee cases as regardless of how many hours of effort a lawyer puts into researching or drafting documents, the fee still remains the same.
-Therefore, using knowledge management systems minimises time spent on contract drafting, administrative tasks, and due diligence.
-This minimises the amount of time a lawyer spends to achieve the desired outcome.
-Moreover, lawyers could allocate the extra time saved to more fee-earning work, which further increases profitability and positively impacts the business.
+Therefore, using knowledge management systems minimises time spent on contract drafting, administrative tasks and due diligence.
+This minimises the amount of time a lawyer will need to spend in order to achieve the desired outcome.
+Moreover, lawyers could allocate the extra time saved to more fee-earning work.
+This further increases profitability which in turn, positively impacts the business.

 Increases Efficiency & Identifies Knowledge Gaps

-Knowledge management systems function to store and reveal a legal practice’s available knowledge supply and the strengths and weaknesses of those areas .
-Such software delivers insight into what certain documents may be lacking concerning their respective legal sector.
+Knowledge management systems store a law firm’s available knowledge and analyse the strengths and weaknesses within the firm’s practice areas .
+Such software delivers an insight into what certain documents may be lacking in regard to their respective legal sector.
 Additionally, knowledge management systems help identify whether your firm needs stronger knowledge documentation and communication between departments and the wider business.
 By having access to this understanding and analysis, law firms can easily bridge communication gaps and strengthen their documentation to improve their processes and provide better client service.

-Knowledge management does more than simply store information, and it can help a firm hire and retain the best candidates as well.
-Having organised and centralised knowledge resources allow law firms to bring new hires up to speed as quickly as possible to understand the business better.
+Knowledge management does more than simply store information.
+It can also help a firm improve its onboarding process and hire the best candidates.
+Having organised and centralised knowledge resources allow law firms to bring their new employees up to speed as quickly as possible in order to understand the business better .
 Knowledge management systems ensure a smooth onboarding process which makes new hires feel more integrated into the business.
-Additionally, hiring managers receive applications from better candidates as they can effectively communicate what is needed for the role alongside candidates making better and more informed decisions about the role being offered.
-This effective communication across the business, hiring team, and potential candidates ensures that no time is wasted and that the right candidate is hired.
+Additionally, hiring managers receive applications from better candidates as they can effectively communicate what is needed for the role.
+This effective communication across the business, hiring team and potential candidates ensures that no time is wasted and that the right candidate is hired.

 Locates Internal Expertise